rvalles/brntool/README.md

+**ABANDONED: Look at the forks for newer code.
+I do not own any supported device anymore.**

 This tool can, so far, given a serial port connected to a device with brnboot/amazonboot, dump its flash into a file.